Sumandora/Framework/README.md

 Pointer Swapping works well and should be used in order to bypass anticheats, which simply check whether or not the opcodes from disk match

 ### Return Address Spoofing
-Return Address Spoofing uses a dynarec-like approach and thus is a hell for the gcc-optimizer.
+Return Address Spoofing uses a self-modifying code approach and thus is a hell for the gcc-optimizer.
 All methods have received anti-optimization attributes respectively.

 ### Usage